 August Weather Along the Canal Du Midi

 Temperatures start to cool down in the second half of the month, with nights and mornings being nice and cool.
-Temperatures climb steadily during the day and the afternoons can get humid.
+A light windbreaker jacket might be needed in the evening time to be comfortable.
+Temperatures climb steadily during the day and the afternoons can get hot and humid.
+It is therefore best to start cycling early in the morning.
+By noon time it will be warm again.
 Sun is still plentiful and rain rare.
 Grapes start getting harvested towards the second half of the month.
 Sunflowers have finished blooming and are hanging with their heads down in the fields, allowing the seeds to dry.
 Figs are starting to ripen now; but many are still green until the next month.
 Some of the chestnut trees are shedding their leaves already.
+Brush fires are common during this month, so we urge you to not use any open fires!
+These fires are put out by airplanes.
+Both the smoke and the airplanes can be seen from a great distance.
+Large brushfires occur daily so it is very important to put out cigarettes, for example, before you discard them.
 August is also the vacation month for the French population, so expect every place to be busy.

 September Weather Along the Canal Du Midi